bauerdavid/napari-nD-annotator/README.md

 The plugin is also available in napari-hub, to install it directly from napari, please refer to [plugin installation instructions] at the official [napari] website.

+If any problems occur during installation or while using the plugin, please refer to [Known Issues](#known-issues).

 ## Usage
 You can start napari with the plugin's widgets already opened as: